irowebbn/pyraminx/README_Assignment2_AStar.md

 ## How to run
 To build this program, ensure you have a C++ compiler that supports C++11.
-Run `make release` to build the program. `make debug` will also build the program, but without optimization and with debugging symbols.
+Run `make` to build the program. `make release` or `make debug` will also build the program, but with/without optimization and with/without debugging symbols.
 To run the autosolver, run `./autosolve`.
+Logs are written to log.txt.
-To run the interactive puzzle from assignment 1, run `./interactive`
+To run the interactive puzzle from assignment 1, run `./interactive`.

 This has been successfully tested with the Apple clang version 11.0.3 compiler on a x86_64-apple-darwin19.5.0 architecture.